wsws19930315/Universal-Intel-Chipset-Updater/docs/INF-SELECTION-VS-VERSION-EQUIVALENCE_EN.md

 The INF-defined device class (Class / ClassGuid):

 - is used for device categorization
-- influences how compatible drivers are grouped
+- influences grouping of compatible drivers
-- is part of the matching context
+- is part of matching context

 However:

-> It is NOT a standalone ranking factor in driver selection.
+> It is not a standalone ranking factor in driver selection.

 ---

-## Why Windows does not replace drivers
+## Why drivers may change during OS upgrade

-Windows installs or replaces a driver package only when there is a **state change**, meaning:

-- a better HWID or Compatible ID match exists
+During Windows feature updates or clean installation, driver replacement may occur due to:

+- driver migration policies
-- a different driver is required for correct binding
+- inbox driver prioritization
+- compatibility fallback rules
-- system compatibility or policy conditions change
+- system baseline enforcement
-- a higher-ranked match is available based on selection logic

-If two INF files produce the same system state, they are treated as interchangeable.
+This behavior is part of:

+:contentReference[oaicite:0]{index=0}

+and is separate from runtime driver selection.

 ---

+## Runtime vs OS upgrade behavior

+### Windows Update (runtime)
+- Selects drivers based on matching and policy
+- Does not perform version-based upgrades or downgrades
+- Preserves existing working driver state if equivalent

+### Windows Setup (OS upgrade)
+- May replace drivers during migration
+- May prefer inbox or baseline drivers
+- May change driver state for compatibility reasons

+These are different decision systems.

+---

 ## Conclusion

-Windows Update installs driver packages based on **matching logic and system state changes**, not INF version ordering.
+Windows Update installs driver packages based on matching logic and system state changes, not INF version ordering.

 If two INF packages are functionally equivalent in a given hardware context, they are treated as interchangeable regardless of version differences.

+Driver replacement may still occur during OS upgrades due to migration and baseline policies, which is a separate mechanism from Windows Update selection logic.

 Author: Marcin Grygiel aka FirstEver ([LinkedIn](https://www.linkedin.com/in/marcin-grygiel))